Chart Color Schemes

 Annandale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Annandale's dwelling structure, as per the latest Census, consisted entirely of houses with no other dwellings.
-This is in contrast to Non-Metro Qld where 81.3% of dwellings were houses and 18.7% were other types such as apartments or semi-detached homes.
-Home ownership in Annandale stood at 36.6%, higher than Non-Metro Qld's home ownership rate.
-The remaining dwellings were either mortgaged (39.2%) or rented (24.2%).
-The median monthly mortgage repayment in Annandale was $1,625, surpassing the Non-Metro Qld average of $1,517.
-Meanwhile, the median weekly rent figure in Annandale was $380 compared to Non-Metro Qld's $305.
-Nationally, Annandale's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Annandale's dwellings, as per the latest Census, were entirely houses (100.0%) with no other dwelling types recorded.
+This contrasts with Non-Metro Qld's mix of 76.4% houses and 23.6% other dwellings.
+Home ownership in Annandale stood at 36.6%, with mortgaged dwellings at 39.2% and rented ones at 24.2%.
+The median monthly mortgage repayment was $1,625, lower than Non-Metro Qld's average of $1,655.
+Median weekly rent in Annandale was $380, higher than Non-Metro Qld's figure of $345.
+Nationally, Annandale's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing